Short Chains, Deep Thoughts: Balancing Reasoning Efficiency and Intra-Segment Capability via Split-Merge Optimization: Additional Related Work

-Beyond the text-based logical reasoning tasks discussed in the main text, the core methodologies of CoSMo---namely, identifying structural redundancies for efficient inference and employing reinforcement learning to navigate complex topological spaces---share profound connections with recent advancements in other AI domains.
+Beyond the text-based logical reasoning tasks discussed in the main text, CoSMo is also related to two broader lines of work: efficient inference through redundancy reduction, and learning-based search over structured solution spaces.

-\paragraph{Efficient Inference in Vision-Language-Action Models.} The philosophy of identifying and eliminating redundant computational steps is increasingly vital in multimodal and embodied AI systems.
-In these domains, maintaining high efficiency without sacrificing semantic alignment is a pressing challenge.
-For instance, recent works such as Evo-1 \cite{lin2025evo} have explored lightweight architectures to preserve semantic alignment during the execution of vision-language-action (VLA) models.
-Similarly, to tackle the computational bottlenecks associated with dense visual inputs, VLA-Pruner \cite{liu2025vla} introduces a temporal-aware dual-level visual token pruning technique.
-These approaches resonate strongly with CoSMo's motivation: intelligently discarding less informative tokens or states to accelerate inference, thereby achieving an optimal trade-off between computational efficiency and complex task-solving capabilities.

-\paragraph{Reinforcement Learning for Complex Structural Optimization.} In our framework, we employ reinforcement learning to navigate the vast structural space of reasoning topologies.
-This aligns with the broader success of RL in solving highly complex, multi-stage combinatorial optimization problems, particularly in the field of Electronic Design Automation (EDA).
-For example, RL has become a cornerstone for AI-based chip placement algorithms, prompting comprehensive benchmarking efforts to evaluate their end-to-end performance \cite{wang2024benchmarking}.
-Advanced methodologies have integrated RL within Monte Carlo tree search algorithms to significantly accelerate macro placement processes \cite{geng2024reinforcement}.
-Furthermore, recent frameworks like LaMPlace \cite{geng2025lamplace} have demonstrated how RL agents can learn to effectively optimize intricate cross-stage metrics in macro placement.
-These successful applications heavily underscore the power of RL in efficiently exploring and optimizing complex structural configurations, mirroring CoSMo's objective of discovering the optimal topological graph for mathematical and logical reasoning.
+\paragraph{Efficient Inference via Redundancy Reduction.} A central motivation of CoSMo is that reasoning processes often contain structural redundancy: not all intermediate states or reasoning branches contribute equally to the final solution.
+This observation is closely related to recent efforts that improve inference efficiency by identifying and removing less informative computation~\cite{wang2026logictree}.
+In multimodal and embodied AI, for example, reducing redundant visual or action-conditioned representations has become important for deploying vision-language-action models under practical computational constraints.
+Methods such as VLA-Pruner \cite{lin2025evo,liu2025vla} reduce the cost of processing dense visual inputs through temporal-aware token pruning, showing that selective computation can preserve task-relevant information while improving efficiency.
+Although CoSMo operates in a different domain, it shares a similar principle: inference can be accelerated by exploiting redundancy in the underlying computational structure rather than uniformly expanding all tokens, states, or branches.